 Nudges often include a step-by-step plan for an experience, secret knowledge of the city and events, and discounted/free opportunities.
 Notable Nudges in SF have been an invite to a free, Nudger-only outdoor yoga class, a detailed plan for a cozy fall apple picking experience right outside the city, and an MLK weekend plan to head to Tahoe that was seamlessly shareable in existing group texts with friends.

-The Nudge is a response to frightening lifestyle data. tudies show that the average American has only five hours of personal time e day and spends nearly 90% of that time on a screen, nearly double since the iPhone was introduced in 2007.
-Apple and Google have announced initiatives to help us manage our screen time, and a coalition of early Facebook and Google employees formed the Time Well Spent nonprofit to apply pressure to politicians and tech companies.
-The Nudge go a few steps further – the team aims to not help the community reduce screen time, but to also make the most of that extra free time most adventurous selves.
+The Nudge is a response to frightening lifestyle data.
+Recent studies have shown that the average American has only five hours of personal time each day and spends nearly 90% of that time on a screen, nearly double since the iPhone was introduced in 2007.
+In light of this eye-opening issue, Apple and Google have recently announced initiatives to help us manage our screen time, and a coalition of early Facebook and Google employees formed the Time Well Spent nonprofit to apply pressure to politicians and tech companies to address the negative aspects of technological disruption.
+The Nudge looks to go a few steps further – the team aims to not only help the community reduce screen time, but to also inspire their users to make the most of that extra free time and be their most adventurous selves.

 ABOUT THE NUDGE [apparently this a boilerplate section you put at the bottom so that you can focus on news in the actual press release. supposed to give general background on the company]